Persistent depressive disorder

-Because these feelings have gone on for such a long time, you may think they'll always be part of your life.
+If these feelings have been going on for a long time, you may think they'll always be part of your life.
 But if you have any symptoms of persistent depressive disorder, seek medical help.

-Talk to your primary care doctor about your symptoms.
-Or seek help directly from a mental health professional.
-If you're reluctant to see a mental health professional, reach out to someone else who may be able to help guide you to treatment, whether it's a friend or loved one, a teacher, a faith leader, or someone else you trust.
+Talk to your health care provider about your symptoms or seek help from a mental health professional.
+Or you can reach out to someone else who may be able to help guide you to treatment.
+This could be a friend or loved one, a teacher, a faith leader, or another person you trust.

-The exact cause of persistent depressive disorder isn't known.
+The exact cause of persistent depressive disorder is not known.
 As with major depression, it may involve more than one cause, such as:

 - Biological differences.
 People with persistent depressive disorder may have physical changes in their brains.
-The significance of these changes is still uncertain, but they may eventually help pinpoint causes.
+It's not clear how these changes affect the disorder, but they may eventually help determine the causes.

 - Brain chemistry.
-Neurotransmitters are naturally occurring brain chemicals that likely play a role in depression.
-Recent research indicates that changes in the function and effect of these neurotransmitters and how they interact with neurocircuits involved in maintaining mood stability may play a significant role in depression and its treatment.
+Neurotransmitters are naturally occurring brain chemicals.
+Research indicates that changes in neurotransmitters may play a large part in depression and its treatment.

 - Inherited traits.
 Persistent depressive disorder appears to be more common in people whose blood relatives also have the condition.
 Researchers are trying to find genes that may be involved in causing depression.

 - Life events.
 As with major depression, traumatic events such as the loss of a loved one, financial problems or a high level of stress can trigger persistent depressive disorder in some people.

-Persistent depressive disorder often begins early — in childhood, the teen years or young adult life — and is chronic.
-Certain factors appear to increase the risk of developing or triggering persistent depressive disorder, including:
+Persistent depressive disorder often begins early — in childhood, the teen years or young adult life — and continues for a long time.
+Certain factors appear to increase the risk of developing persistent depressive disorder, including:

-- Having a first-degree blood relative, such as a parent or sibling, with major depressive disorder or other depressive disorders
+- Having a first-degree blood relative, such as a parent or sibling, with major depressive disorder or other depressive disorders.

-- Traumatic or stressful life events, such as the loss of a loved one or financial problems
+- Traumatic or stressful life events, such as the loss of a loved one or major financial problems.